Functionality

 Noise mapping works when the quantum algorithm under consideration is fundamentally of the Trotterization type, meaning that the original Hamiltonian can be written as a sum of local Hamiltonians \[ H = \sum_k H_k \] and the time propagation under each \(H_k\) is given by a well-defined sequence of native quantum gates.

-The noisy algorithm model can be extracted from a quantum circuit that represents one Trotter step in a Trotterized time-propagation algorithm.
+The noisy algorithm model can be extracted from a quantum circuit representing one Trotter step in a Trotterized time propagation algorithm.

 Two forms of metadata annotation are required to apply noise mapping, as described in the following subsections:

-1. Marking the decomposition blocks, which are the parts of the circuit that correspond to implementing a partial time propagation under a \(H_k\)
+- Marking of the decomposition blocks, which are the parts of the circuit corresponding to the implementation of a partial time propagation under a \(H_k\).

 The decomposition blocks are marked by inserting

-• a PragmaStartDecompositionBlock(qubits, reordering_dictionary) at the start of a decomposition block
+at the start of a decomposition block - a

-The qubits are in this case a list of qubits that are involved in the decomposition block.
-For example, when the decomposition block represents the time propagation under the partial Hamiltonian \(H_k = Z_2 Z_3\) of the interaction between two spins \(2\) and \(3\) and spins are mapped to qubits one to one, the involved qubits would be [2, 3].
+are in this case a list of the qubits that are involved in the decomposition block.
+For example, when the decomposition block represents the time propagation under the partial Hamiltonian \(H_k = Z_2 Z_3\) of the interaction between two spins \(2\) and \(3\) and the spins are mapped to qubits one-to-one, the qubits

-The reordering_dictionary is used when a decomposition block not only implements a partial Hamiltonian time propagation but also reorders the qubits as is the case for SWAP networks.
-In the above example, if the decomposition block would also swap the definition of qubit \(2\) and \(3\) the reordering_dictionary would take the form,
+is used when a decomposition block not only implements a partial Hamiltonian time propagation, but also reorders the qubits, as in SWAP networks.
+In the above example, if the decomposition block would also swap the definition of qubit \(2\) and \(3\) the reordering_dictionary

 reordering_dictionary = {2:3, 3:2}

-Note: For the noisy algorithm model to be calculated, the decomposition blocks cannot overlap.
-A new decomposition block can only start once the previous decomposition block has been stopped.
-Also note that when inserting "book-keeping" operations in a circuit, such as SWAP operations, those operations also need to be enclosed in a decomposition block as they correspond to implementing the time propagation under an empty Hamiltonian \(H_k = 0\).
+Note: To calculate the noisy algorithm model, the decomposition blocks cannot overlap.
+A new decomposition block cannot start until the previous decomposition block has been stopped.
+Also note that when "bookkeeping" operations are inserted into a circuit, such as SWAP operations, these operations must also be enclosed in a decomposition block, as they correspond to the implementation of time propagation under an empty Hamiltonian \(H_k = 0\).

-The noise information is also directly annotated in the circuit.
-For generality, we do not assume a specific device-based noise model.
-The action of the physical noise on the quantum computer is represented by discrete noise operations that act at specific points in the circuit.
+The noise information is also annotated directly in the circuit.
+For generality's sake, we do not assume a specific device-based noise model.
+The action of the physical noise on the quantum computer is represented by discrete noise operations acting at specific points in the circuit.

-The Noise Mapper provides two functions for noise mapping:
+The Noise Mapper provides two noise mapping functions:

 Function noisy_algorithm_model

-The function noisy_algorithm_model returns the full noisy algorithm model including coherent terms.
-It takes as input the annotated circuit of one Trotter step, the original Hamiltonian and the Trotter timestep.
-The Trotter timestep represents the virtual time the system is propagated for during one Trotter step.
-The following code snippet briefly describes how the function is called.
+returns the full noisy algorithm model including coherent terms.
+It takes as input the annotated circuit of one Trotter step, the original Hamiltonian, and the Trotter time step.
+The Trotter time step represents the virtual time for which the system is propagated during one Trotter step.
+The following code snippet briefly describes how to call the function.

 # Preprocessing noisy algorithm inputs